 Architectural highlights include the exterior, made of Longmeadow stone on the first floor, and fish scale tile shingles on the second floor.
 The original fluted Spanish tile roof, which had suffered the ravages of frost and fallen branches, has been replaced by more mundane asphalt shingles.
 Albert Entress of Hartford sculptureed the gargoyle in the shape of an owl which adorns the front porch, as well as another owl standing over the fireplace in the Great Hall holding a book bearing the library’s motto “Inter Folia Fructus.”

 The stained glass windows in the Harden Reference room and the Great Hall were made by Messrs.
 Maitland Armstrong & Co., of New York City.
 The portrait of the library’s founder, Miss Isabella Eldridge, was painted by Mrs. Ellen Emmett Rand.
 A plaque depicting Robert Louis Stevenson was designed by Homer St. Gaudens and presented by him to Miss Isabella on the twentieth anniversary of the founding of the library.
 The plaque hanging upstairs over the back alcove was created by Tonell.
-Called “The War of Democracy,” it was made to welcome the French and British Commissions to New York City and was given to the library by Mrs. D. H. Flagg.
+Called “The War of Democracy,” it was made to welcome the French and British Commissions to New York City and was given to the library by Mrs. John H. Flagg.

 In keeping with Miss Eldridge’s wish that the library serve as a cultural meeting spot of Norfolk, the trustees made provision for the formation of the Norfolk Library Associates in 1974.
 This devoted and invaluable group sponsors monthly art exhibits by local artists, an annual book-sale, and several concerts a year.